MicrosoftDocs/Viva/Viva/goals/favro-generating-an-api-token.md

 Below are steps that explains how to add a personal API token from the '**Profile & account**' section in Favro.

-1. From the top-left corner, click on your account drop-down.
+1. From the top-left corner, select your account drop-down.

-2. From the drop-down menu, click **Profile and account**.
+2. From the drop-down menu, select **Profile and account**.

-3. On you **Profile and account** page, click on the **API Tokens** tab.
+3. On your **Profile and account** page, select the **API Tokens** tab.

-4. Click the **Create new token** button**.
+4. Select the **Create new token** button**.

-This will generate an API token for your Favro account that you can use to integrate with Viva Goals.
+This procedure will generate an API token for your Favro account that you can use to integrate with Viva Goals.

 :::image type="content" source="../media/goals/viva-goals-favro-1.png" alt-text="Favro 1":::